MaicoTimmerman/CoCoNut/doc/serialization_binary.rst

 .. code-block:: c

     attr {
+        // Name of the attribute.
+Index in string pool u2 name_index;

         u1 type;

-        // Name of the child.
-Index in string pool u2 name_index;

         // One of te AT_*_data structs
         u1 data[]